tgupta10/VSD_HDP/README.md

 gtkwave tb_blocking_caveat.vdc
 ```

-Below is the screenshot of the obtained simulation, and this mismatches with pre-synthesis simulation due to blocking statement:
+Snapshot of the wavform from GLS simulation.
+It clrearly mismatches with RTL simulation: